gertjana/gertjana.github.io/about.md

 * listen to music,
 * print stuff in 3D
 * loves to cook gourmet meals
-* program in Scala, Elixir, Go and others
+* program functional in Scala, Elixir, Go and others
 * experiment with Arduino’s and Raspberry Pi’s
 * automate his home
 * play games

-and when he doesn’t have time for those things, he sleeps or works as an Devops Teamlead / Lead Scala Developer for a company that excels in durable mobility concepts.
+and when he doesn’t have time for those things, he sleeps or works as an Site Reliability Software Engineer for a company that excels in durable mobility concepts.